 Contributions of SSH Communications Security in PKI

-Certifier - Advanced Certificate Authority Product
+SSH Certifier - Advanced Multi-CA Certificate Authority Product

 Simple Public Key Infrastructure (SPKI)

-This was work done within the IETF (Internet Engineering Task Force) and was proposed as an alternative to the X.509 standard.
+The simple public key infrastructure (SPKI) was work done within the IETF (Internet Engineering Task Force) and was proposed as an alternative to the X.509 standard.
 SPKI would have addressed many of the weaknesses of X.509 that have become evident in recent years.

 Among the main design points of SPKI where:

 - Simple yet powerful certificate formats designed from scratch, rather than complex ASN.1 DER encodings, which have resulted in numerous bugs and vulnerabilities over the years.

 - A certification model that does not rely on single signers, but rather a K-of-N trust model, so that no single compromised Certificate Authority or government could forge certificates for anyone at will.
 We've seen examples of bad certificates many times, for example with Symantec improperly issuing 30,000 certificates.

 - Powerful access control lists for authorizing operations.

 While the work did not lead to a standard, the main documents are available as experimental RFCs.